What Is Emergency Contraception?

 When Should I Call the Doctor?

-Someone who uses emergency contraception should call the doctor if she:
+Someone who uses emergency contraception should call the doctor if they:

 - might be pregnant